 In 1955, the McAllister Brothers Towing Company renamed the tug, as the Roderick McAllister.

-In 1978, she was acquired by Arthur Fournier of the Penobscot Bay Towing Company of Belfast, Maine.
-Where she retained her name.
+In 1978, she was acquired by Captain Arthur Fournier of the Penobscot Bay Towing Company of Belfast, Maine.
+Where the tug retained her name.

 In 1983, the tug was by the Selvick Marine Towing Company of Sturgeon Bay, Wisconsin.
 Where she was renamed as the Carla Anne Selvick.